bobiwembley/ubuntu_cloud_init/20.04/README.md

 ## ISO default server  installation 20.04

-if you have to install server (adyoulike server) with **idrac**, you can use iso image 20.04 build with cloud-init:
+if you have to install server with **idrac**, you can use iso image 20.04 build with cloud-init:

 **Note**: Since 20.04 Canonical use **cloud-init**.
 On this same repo, you have the old-way, 18.04 personnal iso with debian preseed package.